 I am Riddick's mother.
-My husband, Scott, and I have 4 children; Kailey, Tyler, Riddick and Axel.
+My husband (Scott) and I have 5 children: Kailey, Tyler, Riddick, Axel and Tenley.
 I love to craft as it allows me to be creative.
-In the warmer months, my husband and I enjoy riding motorcycles.
+In the warmer months, Scott and I enjoy riding motorcycles.
 I am passionate about helping others, as the reward of a simple smile excites me and makes my day.
-My family is important to me and I absolutely love spending quality time with them.
-I do my best to take one day at a time, as one will never know what our next day will bring; My son, Riddick taught me that.
+My family is important to me, and I absolutely love spending quality time with them.
+I do my best to take one day at a time, as one will never know what the next day will bring; my son, Riddick, taught me that.

-I am Riddick's father, as well as the father to three other children.
+I am Riddick's father, as well as the father to my four other children.
 I also have a fantastic wife that I share my journey through life with.
-My journey with Riddick has taught me a lot and made me look at things a little different.
-This fact drives my passion to change the way things are done for kids similar to him as well as how they are treated.
-I firmly believe that just because you have a child like Riddick does not change the fact that you still can have fun, you just might have to modify equipment to do so.
-The things that I enjoy the most is spending time with my family, motorcycles, and building different things.
-If something has a motor or wheels I am game, if something can be modified I will fix it, if something is easy I will figure out a way to make it harder.
+My journey with Riddick has taught me a lot and made me look at things a little differently.
+This fact drives my passion to change the way things are done for kids similar to him, as well as how they are treated.
+I firmly believe that just because you have a child like Riddick, does not change the fact that you still can have fun.
+You just might have to modify equipment to do so.
+The things that I enjoy the most is spending time with my family, anything involving motorcycles, and building different things.
+If something has a motor, or wheels, I am game.
+If something can be modified, I will fix it.
+If something is easy, I will figure out a way to make it harder.
 I love teaching my children that even though technology is ever changing, the "old ways" of doing things are truly just as important to learn.
 I am just your average blue collar guy trying to have fun while making a change.

-I am Riddick's Mema (grandma).
-My husband, Wendell, & I have four sons, four daughter-in-laws & nine grandkids that keep us busy.
-In my spare time I volunteer at Top Box, a food pantry and our church hospitality team.
-We have seen first hand some of the struggles these families & children go through to feel accepted and/or get the help, resources, or the medical equipment they need to have some of their daily needs met.
+I am Riddick's Memea (grandma).
+My husband (Wendell) and I have four sons, four daughter-in-laws and nine grandkids that keep us busy.
+In my spare time I volunteer at Top Box, a food pantry, and our church hospitality team.
+We have seen first hand some of the struggles these families and children go through to feel accepted and/or get the help, resources, or the medical equipment they need to have some of their daily needs met.
 In my life I have learned that even the smallest act of caring has the potential to turn a life around.
-I am excited to be a part of Riddick's Ride to have a positive effect in people's lives.
+I am excited to be a part of Riddick's Ride and have a positive effect in people's lives.

 Copyright © Riddick's Ride Foundation 2013 to All Rights Reserved

-Hi I am Joy it is with great honor to have been Riddick’s palliative care nurse and now part of his Foundation.
-Riddick captured hearts of all who met him with gorgeous sandy blonde hair and big brown eyes.
-Kristin and Scott were Riddick’s eyes, ears, and voice during his life whether he was at home, nursing visits, hospitalizations, or within the community.
+Hi I am Joy.
+It was a great honor to have been Riddick’s palliative care nurse, and now be a part of his foundation.
+Riddick captured hearts of all who met him, with gorgeous sandy blonde hair and big brown eyes.
+Kristin and Scott were Riddick’s eyes, ears, and voice during his life, whether he was at home, nursing visits, hospitalizations, or within the community.
 There are no words to describe life as a special needs parent let alone be part of their journey, team, and family.

 I have deep passion for children, whether it’s my own, my nephews/nieces, or special needs children.
 I love learning new resources and educating families to make life a bit easier to “live outside the box.”
 I look forward to expanding into this wonderful community that has become my life passion and drive.